 Legacy Dreadnought Ricochet E Guitars

 Most guitar builders misunderstand the powerful musical capability of cocobolo.
 Being one of the denser tonewoods it is frequently used to a dimension making the instruments heavy and the cocobolo unresponsive.
-Through our SOUND PROFILING technology we sand our Legacy Dreadnought backs to a targeted weight, hitting a frequency that will efficiently respond to the power of the Sitka spruce tops.
+We sand our Legacy Dreadnought backs to a targeted weight, hitting a frequency that will efficiently respond to the power of the Sitka spruce tops.
 The completely re-engineered Legacy Dreadnought is crafted with master grade cocobolo – highly figured with stunning contrasting sapwood.
 The Ricochet finish accents the natural wood grain and provides a rich background for the eloquent mother of pearl inlays.

 - Legacy Dreadnought Ricochet E Specifications